An internship is an excellent opportunity to explore your career interests, gain relevant

 Thinking about studying abroad?
 Explore programs with internship opportunities in Winthrop's study abroad portal Via!

 Winthrop students have the opportunity earn academic credit for their internships.
 To qualify, you must first secure an internship and register for the appropriate course.
-For specific program requirements, contact your department's internship coordinator.
+For specific program requirements or explore past internship sites, contact your department's internship coordinator.

 Liaison |